 Today, more than 5,000 scientific publications from all over the world have gradually confirmed the traditionally recognized health benefits of garlic as well as other health advantages.

 One of the major breakthroughs in the research of garlic study was the discovery of allicin (al-e-sin) in 1944 by an Italian Chemist, C.J.
-Cavallito.
-Allicin is the principal biological active compound of garlic and scientific evidence suggest that Allicin is responsible for the many health benefits associated with garlic.
+Caballito.
+Allicin is the principal biological active compound of garlic and scientific evidence suggests that Allicin is responsible for the many health benefits associated with garlic.

 What is Allicin?